Coumadin (Warfarin)

 - bleeding from gums after brushing

-- increased menstrual flow or heavier periods
+- increased menstrual flow

-- purplish and mottled toes
+- purple or mottled toes

 - prolonged bleeding from cuts